clwilkening/project2GA/Parks-and-Rec/README.md

 ####My Approach

 I initially started with an idea an drew aspects of the plan on a whiteboard.
 Once I knew what direction to go in, I created a complete wireframe of the application.
 The wireframe goes through the user stories.
-I then added the users stores to a Trello board.
+I then added the users stories to a Trello board.

 [Wireframe](https://drive.google.com/drive/folders/0ByyiNgER-zrMU2ZLWC15eExRc0k?usp=sharing)
 [Trello Board](https://trello.com/b/02S9WJqv/parks-and-rec)